Non-Surgical Correction of bad Facelift San Jose

 There are mainly 4 common reasons for seeking correctional procedures.
 Each requires different solution method.

 We all have been watching “Facelifts gone bad” on the internet.
 Fortunately, these cases are very rare.
 One of the biggest fear and most common complication is having an “operated” or “wind tunnel” look.
-Dr. Jane specializes in correction of wind-tunnel deformity with stem cell fat grafting or filler.
+Dr. Jane specializes in correction of wind-tunnel deformity with fat grafting or filler.
 Dr. Jane has been at the forefront of developing procedures to best address.

 Scar Problem: Some people will complain about their scars but be satisfied with their facelift.
 Bad scars are the result of excessive skin tightness.
 Simply cutting and restitching the scars alone (scar revision) will produce greater tension on the new scar and cause a worse resultant scar and should be avoided.
-In these situations, ActiveFX or DeepFx CO2 laser with PRP can help.
+In these situations, ActiveFX or DeepFx CO2 laser can help.

 Hairline Problem: The loss or movement of the sideburn or “stepping” of the hairline behind the ear.
 Neograft uses the automated follicular unit extraction without knife or scalpel.
 Patients can have the restored hairline with very minimum downtime and without any scar.